All Products

 Usage notes

-• You can mount a disk only to a pod that resides in the same zone as the disk.
+• Zone constraint.
+A disk can only be mounted to a pod in the same zone.
 Cross-zone mounting is not supported.

-• When a pod is rebuilt, the original disk is remounted.
-If the pod cannot be scheduled to the original zone due to other constraints, the pod remains in the Pending state because the disk cannot be mounted.
+• Pod rebuild behavior.
+When a pod is rebuilt, the original disk is remounted.
+If the pod cannot be scheduled to the original zone due to other constraints, the pod stays in the Pending state.

-If multi-attach is disabled, a disk can be mounted to only one pod.
-If you mount a disk to a deployment, you must set the number of replicas to 1.
-You cannot configure a separate volume for each pod or guarantee the priority of mounting and unmounting.
-In addition, due to the deployment upgrade policy, the new pod may fail to mount the disk when it is restarted.
-Therefore, we do not recommend mounting disks to deployments.
+• Use StatefulSets or individual pods, not Deployments.
+When multi-attach is disabled, a disk can be mounted to only one pod.
+If you must mount a disk to a Deployment, you must set the number of replicas to 1.
+Even then, you cannot guarantee the priority of mounting and unmounting, and the rolling update strategy may prevent the new pod from mounting the disk during restarts.
+Therefore, mounting disks to Deployments is not recommended.

 Mount a statically provisioned disk volume using kubectl